High Bandwidth Memory

 All nodes on Cardinal are configured clustering in SNC4 mode.
 This means that the 64 GB of HBM memory on a socket is further divided into 4 independent NUMA regions, each with 16 GB of HBM Memory.
 This is also true of the DDR memory, which is partitioned into NUMA-aware applications in particular will benefit from this configuration.

 The HBM on these nodes can be configured in two modes: flat mode or cache mode.
 Nodes in the cpu partition on Cardinal are configured with memory in flat mode.
-A few nodes in the ? partition are configured with memory in cache mode.
+A few nodes in the cache partition are configured with memory in cache mode.

 Flat mode